-While on a date at an ice skating rink, Happy makes a bet with Virginia that if she can hit a hockey puck into the net he'll leave her alone.
+- While on a date at an ice skating rink, Happy makes a bet with Virginia that if she can hit a hockey puck into the net he'll leave her alone.
 But if she misses she has to give him a big kiss and pretend that she likes it.
-She makes the shot, then tells Happy that she didn't see it go in and kisses him.
+She makes the shot ("Talk about your all-time backfires"), but tells Happy that she didn't see it go in and kisses him.

-Happy hiring the homeless man who ran up to clean his car as his caddy.
+- Happy readily giving the homeless man who ran up to clean his car the last of his cash and later hiring him as his caddy.